hoipippeloi/ptw-github-runner/README.md

 2. **Incorrect URL format**: The `REPO_URL` must be in the format `https://github.com/owner/repo`.

 3. **Permission issues**: Ensure you have admin access to the repository.

+### Deployment Failed with Missing Variables Error

+If you see an error about missing variables:

+1. Go to your service in the Railway dashboard
+2. Click on the "Variables" tab
+3. Add the required variables (`REPO_URL` and `RUNNER_TOKEN`)
+4. Redeploy the service

 ### Runner Goes Offline Frequently